 On December 31, 2021 New York Governor Kathy Hochul signed into law the Comprehensive Insurance Disclosure Act (the “Act”), placing significant burdens on defendants in litigation.
 Under the Act defendants must produce relevant insurance information, such as complete copy of any insurance policy, contract or agreement, through which a judgment could be satisfied.
 The Act is effective immediately (amendments are proposed and detailed below) and requires all pending cases to comply by March 1, 2022.
 Governor Hochul stated its purpose is to “ensure that parties in a litigation are correctly informed about the limits of potential insurance coverage.”
-On January 18, 2022, the New York State Senate Rules Committee approved Senate Bill S7882, which, if passed, could narrow the scope of the Act and reduce some of the burden placed on defendants.

 The Act will impact all defendants in litigation that may be covered by insurance, but will vary based on the subject of the litigation.
 We foresee extensive issues and burdens particularly on clients involved in mass tort cases covered by historic policies, and other cases where policies apply to multiple claims, including D&O, E&O and cyber polices.